ocaml/dune-www/_posts/2018-12-14-new-computation-model.md

 the previous result rather than execute the function again.

-This gives a very powerful and easy to use tool to build system developpers to share computations in a single build or between builds.
+This gives a very powerful and easy to use tool to build system developers to share computations in a single build or between builds.

 There are many ways to implement Dune's job on top of this abstraction.
-We were recently brainstorming about this with other Dune developpers and we have many ideas on how to proceed.
+We were recently brainstorming about this with other Dune developers and we have many ideas on how to proceed.
 I feel like just as video game developers who need time to understand and fully exploit the power of new video game systems, it will take us some time to truly understand all the power of this new system and get the most